Teacher in Charge: Mr M. Clark

 History ask students, and helps them answer, today’s question by engaging with the past and imagining and speculating on possible futures.
 We present students with dilemmas, choices and beliefs of the past.

-You will be mainly studying topics from the twentieth century.
+You will be mainly studying topics from the twentieth century, though with a few older events considered.
 It was a century of great triumphs and great tragedies.
 By the end of the year you will understand how segregation in the United States was broken down.
-You will learn how World War II broke out and engulfed the world.
-You should also have a better understanding of what role New Zealand has played on the world stage.
+You will learn how World War II broke out, engulfed the world and was hugely significant to New Zealanders.
 You may also get to go on a field trip to Wellington either in HIS 100 or HIS 200.
-MBC has organised several trips to Europe in the past and plan to in the future, when the COVID-19 pandemic allows this to happen.
+MBC has organised several trips to Europe in the past and plan to in the future.
+In 2023, students have the opportunity to travel to the USA.

 Besides learning about these events and people you will also pick up some useful skills.
 By the end of the course, you will be able to: